 Plans for a new church building started in the fall of 1960 with the ground-breaking on April 21, 1963.
 Father Richard Smith, associate pastor, led the ceremony.
 After completing the building the dedication Mass took place on June 7, 1964.
 It wasn’t until two years later that the beautiful mosaic, crafted of Venetian glass by artisans in Italy, was revealed.

 Saint Thomas the Apostle Parish has had seven pastors over the years; Fr.
 James Elliott, Msgr.
 J. William Lester, Fr.
 William Hodde, Fr.
 Derrick Sneyd, Fr.
 Richard Hire, Fr.
-William Sullivan, and our present pastor, Fr.
-Jason Freiburger.
+William Sullivan, Fr.
+Jason Freiburger, Fr.
+Levi Nkwocha, and our present pastor, Fr.
+Logan Parrish.

 Numerous Associate Pastors, Crosier priests, Holy Cross priests, and several international priests have served our parish.
 From 1991 to 2001, the Felician Sisters acted as pastoral associates visiting the homebound, hospitals, and nursing homes.
 Also, several vocations have been fostered; Msgr.
 Michael Heintz, Deacon James Walsh, Sister Catherine Schumer, and Sister Alice O’Brien.